arayabrain/multiagent-bmi-webui-collab/README.md

     # Both
     pip install -e '.[server,user]'
     ```
 5. (If you are launching a server) Generate a self-signed certificate for the server.
-If you are using other machines as clients, please add a publicly addressable IP for the server to `.keys/san.cnf`.
+If you are using other machines as clients, please add the accessible IP address of the server to `.keys/san.cnf`.
     ```cnf
     [ alt_names ]
     IP.1 = 127.0.0.1  # localhost